AstralInternet/WSA-WordPress-Plugin/cpwsa/README.txt

 == Changelog ==

 = 1.0.2 =
-* Fixed menu links to match the slugh change from the official WordPress repo.
+* Fixed menu links to match the slug change from the official WordPress repo.
-* Fixed path regex in wsa main class
+* Fixed path regex in wsa main class.
 * Fixed jQuery call in interface.

 = 1.0.1 =